Is the Dallas Housing Market Slowing Down?

 The next one is the San Antonio real estate market.
 For those who want to invest in rental real estate, the San Antonio real estate market is an ideal location because of its outsized military presence.
 Fort Sam Houston is located inside the city limits.
 Lackland Air Force Base, Randolph Air Force Base, Camp Bullis, and Camp Stanley are located in the immediate vicinity.
 This means that there is a large population that will almost always rent because they don’t know where they’ll be sent on their next assignment.

-San Antonio has a dearth of affordable housing because demand is so much greater than the supply.
+San Antonio has a dearth of affordable housing because demand is so much greater than supply.
 This has created a large number of renters who need to pay quite a bit to rent apartments or single-family homes.
 We know there is a lack of housing relative to demand when a balanced market has a 6 month home inventory and San Antonio has only a two-month inventory.

 The El Paso real estate market is another hot market to invest in.
 El Paso real estate market was ranked 4th in Trulia’s hottest real estate markets to watch in 2018.
 El Paso’s strong job growth, affordability, low vacancy rates, and high population of young households were pivotal in the ranking process.
 The cost of living in El Paso is lower than the national average, while the cost of housing is well below that of other major metropolitan areas, including Houston and Austin.